 United Way needed a case management system that could cope with the complexity of their programs and enable them to track clients across multiple services provided as part of the SparkPoint program.
 Chad Thompson, SparkPoint Program Director, explains, “A student can come in and be experiencing food insecurity, and we can provide groceries to them, and then we can talk to them about how saving money on these groceries can be a starting place for opening a bank account or saving money for an apartment.”

 United Way found Exponent Case Management (ECM) to be the perfect solution, enabling them to track students in their SparkPoint program and easily see the impact of their programs.
-Nicole Harden, Director, Regional Learning and Partnerships at United Way Bay Area, explains that this tracking and reporting is vital to United Way, “We want to make sure we are reporting accurately the work that is actually happening on the ground.
+Nicole Harden, Vice President of Economic Success at United Way Bay Area, explains that this tracking and reporting is vital to United Way, “We want to make sure we are reporting accurately the work that is actually happening on the ground.
 We want to be able to tell their stories.”

 The benefits of using ECM became immediately apparent to United Way.
 The combination of tools they were using before couldn’t cope with the complexity of their programs, making reporting a challenge and preventing them from tracking students across programs.
 ECM handled these tasks easily.
 Nicole explains, “We had multiple databases that we were using, and anyone can tell you that that is super difficult!”.

 United Way has also found that ECM’s ease of use has enabled its staff to spend more time working with clients.
 Chad explains, “If we didn’t have ECM, we would probably use spreadsheets to track what we were doing or try to use some software that wasn’t customized for us.
 It would take a lot more time, and our coordinators and our financial coaches wouldn’t be able to spend that time working with our clients.”